7 Helpful Tips To Start Print-On-Demand Business From Experts

-This article is not about “you have to have a design with transparent background!”, instead, we want to go through some really important aspects of print-on-demand that are not often talked about.
+This article is not about “you have to have a design with transparent background!”, instead, we want to go through some really important aspects to start print-on-demand business that are not often talked about.

 Some of these may surprise you.
 Some can lose you money in advertising campaigns that were doomed to fail from the start.
 Some can cause a massive headache from customer service issues.